Plant-based meat market in China

-The company also had the readiness to enter the Chinese digital world, given its importance and now has active accounts on Wechat, Weibo and even a Chinese website in order to reach Chinese consumers and increase brand awareness in the market.
+The company also had the readiness to enter the Chinese digital world, given its importance, and now has active accounts on Wechat, Weibo, and even a Chinese website in order to reach Chinese consumers and increase brand awareness in the market.

 If you want to know how to enter the Chinese digital world and increase your sales, contact us.
-Gentlemen Marketing Agency is a Digital Marketing Agency that is expert in helping foreign companies to establish or strengthen their position in China.
+Gentlemen Marketing Agency is a Digital Marketing Agency that is an expert in helping foreign companies to establish or strengthen their position in China.